The approach of the course, like its subject matter, is inter-disciplinary, drawing on sociology, political economy and policy studies.

 - EU and the Europeanization of social policy

 The course will equip you to understand the ways in which scholars have approached the subject of the welfare state and also convey knowledge on some of the major issues in welfare.

 The module will be composed of 12 lecture hours and 12 seminar hours.

 Method of assessment

-Each student will also develop a brief (500 word) book/article review of one reading for one seminar and will prepare a handout of this review for peers in the seminar.(worth 20% of the final grade)
+1. 500 word book/article review of one reading for one seminar with a handout for peers in the seminar.(worth 20% of the final grade)

 Key Bibliographical Resources

 Castles, F. et al. (2010) The Oxford Handbook of the Welfare State is the most important book for the course.
 It does need to be supplemented with other material as indicated for each session.
 Students are also encouraged to use the internet for further sources – although always with caution and discrimination.
 A list of helpful internet sites is given after the book-list.

 Castles, F. et al (eds.
 2010).
 The Oxford Handbook of the Welfare State, Oxford University Press

 Clasen, J. (1999) Comparative Social Policy: Concepts, Theories and Methods Oxford: Blackwell